 re-living the experience or trauma

-Similar to anxiety disorders, PTSD can be debilitating, and without treatment, the symptoms can take a very long time to resolve.
+As a form of Anxiety Disorder, PTSD can be debilitating, and without treatment, the symptoms can take a very long time to resolve.
+Unfortunately, some people with PTSD don’t seek professional help and end up living an unhappy life.

 People who suffer from health anxiety have obsessions with their health.
-They worry that they have a condition that could be serious or lead to death.
-Common fears include having cancer or a brain tumour.
+They tend to worry that they have a condition that could be serious or lead to death.
+Common fears include having undiagnosed cancer or a brain tumour.

 People with Health Anxiety tend to spend hours ‘googling’ signs and symptoms they have.
 They inevitably self-diagnose the condition they fear, usually ignoring the reassurance of medical professionals.
 The constant pre-occupation with a possible only exacerbates their feelings of anxiety long-term.